[This class is a continuation of the discussion

 of Srila Bhaktivinoda Thakura's book, Sri Bhagavata Arka Maricimala]

-Yesterday I explained the following
+Yesterday I explained the following two verses:

 tasmad gurum prapadyeta